National Library of Israel: Personal papers, private research archives & libraries

+Books from private libraries of Arab Palestinians who fled in 1948

-Following the occupation of West Jerusalem by Haganah forces in May 1948, the libraries of a number Palestinians who fled the country as well as of other well-to-do Palestinians were transferred to the National Library.
+Following the occupation of Arab and mixed neighbourhoods of West Jerusalem by Haganah forces in May 1948, the libraries of a number of Palestinian Arabs who fled the country as well as of other well-to-do Palestinians were transferred to the National Library.
 These collections included those of Henry Cattan, Khalil Beidas, Khalil al-Sakakini and Aref Hikmet Nashashibi.
 About 30,000 books were removed from homes in West Jerusalem, with another 40,000 taken from other cities in Mandatory Palestine.
 It is unclear whether the books were being kept and protected or if they were looted from the abandoned houses of their owners.
 About 6,000 of these books are in the library today indexed with the label AP – "Abandoned Property".
 The books are cataloged, can be viewed from the Library's general catalog and are regularly consulted by the public.

-The National Library of Israel completed its collection of the Max Brod archive in August 2019.

-On 19 December 2022, Irishman Stuart Rosenblatt, President of the Genealogical Society of Ireland, will donate his 22 volume collection, being the Genealogical History of the Irish Jewish Communities, to the National Library of Israel, in the presence of the Irish Ambassador to Israel.